TonyBUK/AoC/2015/Day01/readme.md

 **Python vs C++ vs C**

 The solutions themselves are nearly identical.
-The main difference is that Python/C++ solve part 1 by subtracting the number of ")" from the number of "(", the C solution, to save on all the boiler plate code needed to buffer the whole file, solves Parts 1/2 in the same way, by constantly adding/subtracting to a single counter as each instance of "(" and ")" is found respectively.
+The main difference is that Python/C++ solve part 1 by subtracting the number of ")" from the number of "(", the C solution, to save on all the boiler plate code needed to buffer the whole file, solves Parts 1/2 in the same way, by constantly adding/subtracting to a single counter as each instance of "(" and ")" is found respectively, whereas for C++, it's far more trivial to read the file in a similar fashion to Python.